temporalio/snipsync/README.md

 # Snipsync

-Snipsync makes sure your documented code snippets are always in sync with your Github repo source files.
+Snipsync ensures your documented code snippets are always in sync with your Github repo source files.

 ## Prerequisites